 In Indian society, several topics are considered taboos like periods, women drinking and smoking, LGBTQ, prostitution, etc.

-This blog covers the social challenges which are faced by the victims of sex traffficking.
+This blog covers the social challenges which are faced by the victims of sex trafficking.
 If simply stated then prostitution is just like other professions where one provides service and gets paid, however, this particular profession is considered derogatory and women involved in this profession are not respected and valued.
-Moreover, their family members receive ill treatment just because of the stigma which persists in our society.
+Moreover, their family members receive ill-treatment just because of the stigma which persists in our society.